Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 Current maintainers of the plugin:
 * Daniel Berthereau (see [Daniel-KM])

-First version of this plugin has been built for [Mines ParisTech].
+First version of this module was built for [Mines ParisTech].

 Copyright